-In connection with the Business Combination, the Company adopted DermTech Operations' Amended and Restated 2010 Stock Option Plan (the "Plan"), which provides for the granting of incentive and non-statutory stock options and restricted stock purchase rights and bonus awards.
-Under the Plan, incentive and non-statutory stock options may be granted at not less than 100% of the fair market value of the Company's common stock on the date of grant.
-For incentive stock options granted to a ten percent shareholder under the Plan, the exercise price shall not be less than 110% of the fair market value of a share of stock on the effective date of grant.
+In connection with the Business Combination, the Company adopted DermTech Operations' Amended and Restated 2010 Stock Option Plan (the "2010 Plan"), which provided for the granting of incentive and non-statutory stock options and restricted stock purchase rights and bonus awards.
+Under the 2010 Plan, incentive and non-statutory stock options were granted at not less than 100% of the fair market value of the Company's common stock on the date of grant.
+For incentive stock options granted to a ten percent shareholder under the 2010 Plan, the exercise price was not less than 110% of the fair market value of a share of stock on the effective date of grant.
 DermTech Operations initially reserved 1.0 million shares of common stock for issuance to its employees, non-employee directors and consultants.
-The Plan includes a provision which annually increases the amount of common stock reserved for issuance under the Plan.
-The contractual term of options granted under the Plan is ten years.
-Vesting provisions vary based on the specific terms of the individual option awards.
-39,354 and 0.1 million options remain available for future grant under the Plan as of March 31, 2020 and December 31, 2019, respectively.
+The 2010 Plan included a provision which annually increased the amount of common stock reserved for issuance under the 2010 Plan.
+The contractual term of options granted under the 2010 Plan was ten years.
+Vesting provisions varied based on the specific terms of the individual option awards.
+At the Company's annual meeting held on May 26, 2020, the Company's shareholders voted to approve the DermTech, Inc. 2020 Equity Incentive Plan (the "2020 Plan"), which terminated the 2010 Plan.
+No additional awards will be granted under the 2010 Plan as of June 30, 2020 and December 31, 2019, respectively.